gilad-rubin/hypster/gitbook/getting-started/defining-a-configuration-space.md

-# Anatomy of A Config Function
+# 🚀 Defining of A Config Function

 A hypster `config` function is the heart of this framework.
 It requires of 3 main components: